Helping Victims of Truck Accidents Recover Compensation in their Personal Injury Cases

 - Governmental entities – Governmental entities can include townships, municipalities, and cities – including the City of Philadelphia.
 The City, for example, has a duty to maintain roadways and ensure that they are kept in a reasonably safe condition at all times.
 When potholes and other serious roadway defects lead to truck accidents, the accident victim may be able to file a claim against the city or other responsible governmental entity.
 In some cases, however, the accident victim may need to satisfy a special notice requirement prior to filing suit in the court system.

-The team at Joel J. Kofsky understands that many individuals may share the responsibility for a Philadelphia truck accident.
+Our team understands that many individuals may share the responsibility for a Philadelphia truck accident.
 Our legal team can ensure that all potentially responsible parties are brought into your claim or lawsuit for damages.

 Call a Philadelphia Accident Attorney Today to Discuss Your Legal Options